Keerthana-2003/fastapi-calculator/DOCUMENTATION.md

-# FastAPI Calculator - Module 11 Implementation
+# FastAPI Calculator - Module 12 Implementation

 ## Overview

-This document describes the implementation of Module 11: Calculation Model with Pydantic validation, factory pattern, and testing.
+This document describes the implementation of Module 12: User & Calculation Routes with BREAD operations and comprehensive testing.

 ## Implementation Summary